 Fish osmoregulate through their gills, kidneys and intestines.
 Fish that live in salty marine waters absorb most of the water they take in and expend energy to excrete the excess salt through their kidneys and gills.
 Freshwater fish excrete large amounts of water and retain most of the ions, as well as urea.

-For those standing on the shore, the sea probably looks like one singular expanse of water, but ask those who call it home and you’ll find that not all water is the same, just like the plains are different from the mountains, even though they’re both made of the “same” earth.
 The waters on Earth offer two broad types of homes—freshwater and saltwater.
 Freshwater has a low salt content, specifically in terms of sodium chloride.
 Saltwater marine bodies, as the name suggests, is salty.
 Freshwater bodies have a salt content of less than 1%, while seawater (which is usually salty) has an average salt content of more than 3.5% of the seawater’s weight.

 Recommended Video for you:

 First of all, not all fish can handle all levels of salinity.
 Those fish that cannot handle large changes in salt concentrations are called stenohaline fishes; they prefer the cozy little salt concentrations to which their bodies are physiologically adapted.
 Fish that can tolerate and adapt to fluctuation in salt levels are called Euryhaline fish.
-Your adorable goldfish is a stenohaline fish, preferring its freshwater habitat with very little salt.
-On the other hand, salmon and trout are euryhaline fish, living part of their lives in freshwater and then migrating to their marine saltwater habitats.
-Despite fish living in water, they can be at risk of becoming dehydrated (or more logically, over-hydrated).
-To prevent this, fish employ some very interesting tactics.

-Dealing with Salt: Osmoregulation
+Dealing With Salt: Osmoregulation

 All life is supported by water.
 As such, all the organic matter we are made of floats or interacts in some way with water.
 However, there is a critical balance of water and salts that life must maintain.
 Too much or too little of either and life isn’t happy (or alive).
 Living things balance their water needs through a process we call osmoregulation–the regulation of osmosis.